 On Jan.
-27, 2021, the Foundation board adopted a policy to recognize individuals who have made outstanding contributions to the organization.
+27, 2021, the Foundation Board adopted a policy to recognize individuals who have made outstanding contributions to the nonprofit.
 Next, they surprised founding member Frankie Bell with the inaugural Oregon State Capitol Foundation Bell Award.

 “It is with immense pride that we recognize Frankie’s foresight and years of hard work.
 She demonstrates extraordinary commitment and dedication by serving our organization, the Capitol and Oregonians.”